Why Confederate Statues Should Not Be Torn Down

 “There are no words that I have been able to find in the vocabulary of the English language that fittingly express my feelings in this presence of this occasion” “...I trust I may be pardoned for one allusion… I horse-whipped a negro wench until her skirts hung in shreds, because upon the streets of this quiet village she had publicly insulted and maligned a Southern lady, and then rushed for protection to these University buildings where was stationed a garrison of 100 Federal soldiers.
 I performed the pleasing duty in the immediate presence of the entire garrison, and for thirty nights afterwards slept with a double-barrel shotgun under my head.”

 The statue is obviously related to vile racism, but this does not give validity to tearing it down in a mob-like fashion.
-The laws of this country and the checks and balances provided erase any reason or need for acting uncivilized and animal like in order to make a point, or to destroy property.
+The laws of this country and the checks and balances provided erase any reason or need for acting uncivilized in order to make a point, or to destroy property.

 One can make the case, although rather weak, to vote on the removal of the statue diplomatically— but resorting to mob rule is completely unacceptable.
 Why let a statue have so much power over you that its mere presence causes you to react violently?